spatialstatisticsupna/Forecasting_Cancer_Incidence/README.md

 # Multivariate Spatio-temporal Modelling for Completing Cancer Registries and Forecasting Incidence

-This repository contains the R code to fit in INLA the code to replicate and reproduce the model validation results of the paper entitled "Multivariate Spatio-temporal Modelling for Completing Cancer Registries and Forecasting Incidence".
+This repository contains the R code to fit in INLA the code to replicate and reproduce the model validation results of the paper entitled "Multivariate Spatio-temporal Modelling for Completing Cancer Registries and Forecasting Incidence"[Retegui et al., 2025](https://doi.org/10.1016/j.spasta.2025.100944).

 ## Table of contents